Veeva AI Agents Now Available to Increase Productivity and Customer Centricity

 Veeva AI delivers industry-specific AI for the next chapter in life sciences

-PLEASANTON, Calif., Dec.
-3, 2025 /PRNewswire/ -- In a major milestone for Veeva AI, industry-specific AI for life sciences, Veeva Systems (NYSE: VEEV) today announced the availability of Veeva AI Agents for Vault CRM and PromoMats.
+SINGAPORE, Dec.
+4, 2025 /PRNewswire/ -- In a major milestone for Veeva AI, industry-specific AI for life sciences, Veeva Systems (NYSE: VEEV) today announced the availability of Veeva AI Agents for Vault CRM and PromoMats.
 Veeva AI in the Veeva Vault Platform and deep, specialized AI agents working in Veeva applications deliver practical AI with clear business value.
 Additional Veeva AI Agents for clinical, regulatory, safety, quality, medical, and commercial are planned for release throughout 2026.

 "With industry-specific Veeva AI Agents working seamlessly in Veeva applications, the life sciences industry can increase productivity, customer centricity, and advance to new ways of working," said Andy Han, senior vice president, Veeva AI.
 "Thanks to our customers for your collaboration as we rapidly develop practical AI that can have a significant impact on the industry."